The Boy in the Striped Pyjamas (film): Plot

-Ralf informs his family that Kurt was transferred to the Eastern Front.
-Angered, Elsa reveals the reason for his transfer was because he had not initially alerted the authorities about his father.

-Bruno continues returning to the fence and eventually, Shmuel reappears, but with visible injuries.
-Bruno apologises to Shmuel, who forgives him.
-In Berlin, Ralf's mother Nathalie – who disapproves of the Nazi regime – is killed by an Allied bombing raid.
-At the funeral, Elsa tries to remove a wreath from the Führer out of respect for Nathalie and her beliefs, but Ralf stops her, causing them to fall out after the service.

-Back home, Elsa informs Ralf she does not want the children living in the vicinity of the camp.
-So, Ralf then informs Bruno and Gretel their mother is taking them to live with their extended family until the war is over.

-Bruno visits Shmuel before he leaves and learns that Shmuel's father has disappeared after being transferred to a different work gang.
-He decides to help Shmuel find him.
-Shmuel provides Bruno with a prisoner's striped outfit and a cap to cover his unshaven head, then Bruno digs under the fence to join him.
-However, the boys are suddenly rounded up by the guards.
+Kotler gets transferred to the Eastern Front for his refusal to renounce his father.
+And Ralf's mother, who disapproves of the Nazi regime, is killed by an Allied bombing raid on Berlin.
+At the funeral, Elsa tries to remove a wreath from the Führer out of respect for her and her beliefs.
+Ralf stops her, and they quarrel.
+Elsa informs Ralf she does not want the children living in the vicinity of the camp and Ralf tells Bruno and Gretel their mother is taking them to live with their extended family until the war is over.
+Bruno visits Shmuel before he leaves, and on learning Shmuel's father has disappeared from a work party, decides to help Shmuel find him.
+Shmuel provides Bruno with a prisoner's striped outfit and cap, but they are captured by the guards after Bruno digs into camp under the fence.

-Gretel and Elsa learn of Bruno's disappearance and burst into Ralf's meeting to alert him.
-A search is launched and a dog tracks Bruno's scent to his discarded clothing.
-Ralf enters the camp as the prisoners are sent to a gas chamber, where pesticide pellets are poured from a hole in the ceiling, filling the chamber with toxic gas.
-Bruno and Shmuel are killed in the gas chamber, leaving Ralf, Elsa, and Gretel devastated.
+Gretel and Elsa burst into Ralf's office during a meeting when they realise Bruno is missing.
+A search dog tracks Bruno's scent to his discarded clothing by the wire.
+Ralf enters the camp as a group of prisoners are processed in a gas chamber for extermination by pesticide gas.
+Bruno and Shmuel have been killed, leaving Ralf, Elsa, and Gretel devastated.